owid/sdg-tracker.org/pages/climate-change.md

 goalNum: 13
 name: Climate Action
 description: >-
-  Affordable, scalable solutions are now available to enable countries to leapfrog to cleaner, more resilient economies.
-The pace of change is quickening as more people are turning to renewable energy and a range of other measures that will reduce emissions and increase adaptation efforts.
+  The UN explains: <i><q>Affordable, scalable solutions are now available to enable countries to leapfrog to cleaner, more resilient economies.
+The pace of change is quickening as more people are turning to renewable energy and a range of other measures that will reduce emissions and increase adaptation efforts.</q></i>

   Further data and statistics can be found at the <i>Our World in Data</i> entry